shutterstock/public-api-javascript-sdk/docs/CatalogApi.md

 const collection_id = "126351028"; // String | The ID of the collection to add assets to

-const body = new ShutterstockApiReference.CreateCatalogCollectionItems(); // CreateCatalogCollectionItems | Collection item attributes to add to collection
+const body = new ShutterstockApiReference.Body22(); // Body22 | Collection item attributes to add to collection

 api.addToCollection(collection_id, body)